engine3d-dev/engine3d-dev.github.io/mkdocs/getting_started.md

 ## 💥 Prerequisites

-These are needed before working to get engine3d building successfully on your platform.
+These are needed before working to get TheAtlasEngine building successfully on your platform.

 * `python`: 3.12 or above
 * `conan`: 2.10.0 or above
 * `llvm`: 17 or above
-* `make`: CMake downloaded using conan to build Engine3D
+* `CMake` Build tool for the project
 * `git`: Version control

 === "Windows"